 I remember the first time I experienced spotting during pregnancy.
-My heart dropped and my mind automatically jumped to the conclusion I was miscarrying, but spotting during pregnancy is actually quite common.
+My heart dropped, and my mind automatically jumped to the conclusion I was miscarrying, but vaginal bleeding while pregnant is actually quite common.
 In fact, around 25 percent of women, or 1 in 4, experience it during the first 12 weeks of pregnancy.

-Note: The probable causes of bleeding in pregnancy vary by when in your pregnancy it occurs.
-This article covers three major time periods as well as the prevalence and risk factors.
+The probable causes of bleeding in pregnancy vary by what trimester it occurs in.
+This article covers three major time periods as well as the prevalence of pregnancy bleeding and risk factors.
 You can click any of the anchors below to jump to the section for your applicable stage of pregnancy or desired topic.

 Bleeding during pregnancy in the first trimester (First month to about month 3):

-Blood flow to your cervix (the opening between your vaginal canal and uterus) increases during pregnancy.
+Blood flow to the cervix (the opening between the vaginal canal and uterus) increases during pregnancy.
 This can make it more prone to minor damage.
-Things such as sex, dilation or position checks, PAP smears, and even excessive physical activity which may have triggered small contractions can cause spotting during pregnancy.
+Things such as sex, dilation or position checks, PAP smears, and even excessive physical activity, which may have triggered small contractions, can cause spotting during pregnancy.

 You should always mention any bleeding to your care provider, though short-term spotting is not often a cause for concern, especially if it was just once and after an activity that may have affected your cervix.

 A subchronic hematoma is a pocket of blood or blood clot within the uterine wall.
-This cause of spotting might sound a bit scary, but in most cases subchronic hematomas are minor and resolve on their own.
-Bleeding from a hematoma may be as light as spotting, or heavy with clots depending on severity.
+This cause of spotting might sound a bit scary, but in most cases, subchronic hematomas are minor and resolve on their own.
+Bleeding from a uterine hematoma may be as light as spotting or heavy with clots depending on severity.
 Ultrasound is usually used to confirm that severity.

-Hematomas are another type of bleeding sometimes mistaken for a period, because they can cause heavier and repeated bleeds.
-These bleeds would still not be rhythmic occurring around the same time each month.
+Hematomas are another type of pregnancy bleeding sometimes mistaken for a period because they can cause heavier and repeated bleeds.
+These bleeds would still not be rhythmic, occurring around the same time each month.

 Keeping up with those bad news causes of spotting during pregnancy, molar pregnancy occurs when tissue (a tumor) begins to grow within the uterine wall causing a positive pregnancy test.

 Molar pregnancies are rare and caused by chromosomal abnormalities within the fertilized egg.
-In addition to spotting, symptoms may include severe nausea or vomiting, high blood pressure, measuring large (rapid uterine growth), passing of cysts, occasionally pelvic pain or pressure, and very high hCG levels.
+In addition to spotting, symptoms may include:

 Finally, spotting during pregnancy can indeed be caused by miscarriage, whether missed or impending.
 Keep in mind that in almost all cases, nothing was done to cause or can be done to prevent early miscarriage.
 The most common cause is chromosomal abnormality.